 - Start now!
 The saying “Every journey begins with a single step” applies when making life choices.
 Make a start and congratulate yourself on every inch of progress.

-Nobody knows what life has in store for them.
+None of us know what life has in store for us.
 Try not to worry too much about what might happen or assume that MS will have an effect on some particular aspect of your life.
 This time and energy could be spent in a more positive way on something that is important to you right now.

 Tools and resources